jfcloutier/karma_system/design_notes/policies.md

 At the end of a timeframe, a CA

 * selects a goal -this becomes a "top" goal because it originated with the CA-
-* and formulates a policy to achieve the goal,
+* and formulates a policy (a list of directives) to achieve the goal,
 * and marks the goal as "in play",
 * and emits the policy to its umwelt CAs together with its priority (a number proportional to how unpleasant/pleasant the belief to impact is).

-A CA keeps a list of the policies (as a conjunction of goals) it receives within its current timeframe.
+A CA keeps a list of the policies (as a conjunction of directives) it receives within its current timeframe.

 At the end of its current timeframe, a CA: